AnvarTurobov/Alchemy-University-ECDSA-NODE/readme.md

+### Notes from the dev

+The app is built with React and Vite, utilizing ethereum-cryptography for the incorporation of public key cryptography.

+The project required me to incorporate Public Key Cryptography and ensure security so that only the rightful owner could transfer funds.
+I was faced with two options: one was to use the private key on the client side, which, while easier and faster, posed a significant security risk as the private key would be shared with the client and transmitted to the server, potentially compromising the account.
+The other option was to securely generate the signature offline and then pass both the signature and the public key to the client, allowing the client to send them to the server for transaction verification.
+Given the importance of security, the choice was clear.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.

-However, something that we would like to incoporate is Public Key Cryptography.
+However, something that we would like to incorporate is Public Key Cryptography.
 By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.

 ### Video instructions
 For an overview of this project as well as getting started instructions, check out the following video: